matthewjdaigle/BibX/README.md

 ## Python Framework & GUI
 A Python framework is available for creating bibliographies, reading and validating bibliography files, adding/removing publications, and performing the available transformations.
 A Python GUI is built on top of this framework implementing all the available functionality.

+### Dependencies
+The Python framework requires Python 3.x or above (tested on 3.4+).
+The lxml package is also required.